Ummah: Mecca

-Initially it did not appear that the new Muslim community would oppose the tribes that already existed in Mecca.
-The first Muslims did not need to make a break with traditional Quraysh customs since the vision for the new community included moral norms that were not unfamiliar to the tribal society of Mecca.
+Initially, it did not appear that the new Muslim nation would oppose the tribes that already existed in Mecca.
+The first Muslims did not need to make a break with traditional Quraysh customs since the vision for the new nation included moral norms that were not unfamiliar to the tribal society of Mecca.
 However, what distinguished this community from the tribes was its focus of the place of those morals within a person's life.